RobLoach/gh-pages-deploy/README.md

 # GitHub Pages Deploy

-Deploys a number of repositories using the `gh-pages` branch, and keep the up to date.
+Deploys a number of repositories using the `gh-pages` branch, and keeps them up to date.

 ## Installation